monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

  * Help out with transport.
 Driving a carload of kids to or from a camp can be an entertaining insight!
  * Helping with fundraising to keep the cost of Scouting down.

-Your Scout Group is like the local franchise of the worldwide Scout organisation.
+Your Bundoora Scout Group is like the local franchise of the worldwide Scout organisation.

 **Scouts Victoria provides:**